 Decision of Admission

 The neuro team decided to admit him for IVIG.
 The decision didn’t surprise me, but I dreaded the IV part.
 H has some pretty severe PTSD because of all of this.
 There are no amount of distractions that can prevent him from screaming his head off.
 Though, they have tried and tried over the last 2.5 years.
 It is almost always a nightmare.

 The nurse came in, and I immediately apologized for what was happening.
 She understood and told me not to worry.
 I told her he was scared of white jackets, stethoscopes, gloves, cleaning stuff, and a rubber band.
 She smiled and said no problem.

 Then Magic Happened

-Then, she put in his IV with NO TEARS and NO SCREAMING.
-Like zero.
+Then, she put in his IV with NO TEARS and NO SCREAMING, like zero.
 He even watched.
 It was the most bizarre thing I have ever seen.
 He thrashes and screams as soon as he is touched.
-Yet, this time…nothing.
+Yet, this time, nothing.

 Fast Forward to Not One but Two IVIG Treatments

 In the last treatment and this one, I have asked that they not wear gloves.
 I wanted to see if it was just a fluke.
 Guess what?
-It totally isn’t a fluke!
+It isn’t a fluke!
 He has not made a sound when he gets his IV in.
-It is the most amazing phenomenon ever.
+It is the most fantastic phenomenon ever.
 Those parents with medically fragile kids will understand how exciting this is for me!

 We have our IVIG routine down pat, though it is not our favorite thing to do in the world.
-I wish he were well, but he is alive and I will take that any day of the week and twice on Sunday!
+I wish he were well, but he is alive, and I will take that any day of the week and twice on Sunday!